burner-account/wails3-ng-ts/README.md

 - `frontend/`: Contains your frontend code (HTML, CSS, JavaScript/TypeScript)
 - `main.go`: The entry point of your Go backend
-- `app.go`: Define your application structure and methods here
-- `wails.json`: Configuration file for your Wails project

 ## Next Steps